Clinics & Services

 A Patient Guide to GP Services

 We also provide a number of services which are not covered under our contract with the NHS.
 These therefore attract charges, with the associated fees charged based on the British Medical Association (BMA) suggested scales.
-Our reception staff will be happy to advise you about these, along with appointment availability.
 These services include:

 Please be aware that medical reports can take up to 4 weeks to be processed.